HypothesisWorks/hypothesis/hypothesis-python/docs/supported.rst

     with :func:`@given <hypothesis.given>` - just avoid passing a strategy for each argument that will be supplied by a fixture.
 However, each fixture will run once for the whole function, not once per example.
-Decorating a fixture function is meaningless.
+Decorating a fixture function with :func:`@given <hypothesis.given>` is meaningless.
+  * The :func:`python:unittest.mock.patch` decorator works with
+    :func:`@given <hypothesis.given>`, but we recommend using it as a context manager within the decorated test to ensure that the mock is per-test-case and avoid poor interactions with Pytest fixtures.
-  * Nose works fine with hypothesis, and this is tested as part of the CI. yield based tests simply won't work.
+  * Nose works fine with Hypothesis, and this is tested as part of the CI. ``yield`` based tests simply won't work.
   * Integration with Django's testing requires use of the :ref:`hypothesis-django` package.
     The issue is that in Django's tests' normal mode of execution it will reset the database once per test rather than once per example, which is not what you want.
-  * Coverage works out of the box with Hypothesis - we use it to guide example selection for user code, and Hypothesis has 100% branch coverage in its own tests.
+  * :pypi:`Coverage` works out of the box with Hypothesis; our own test suite has 100% branch coverage.

 -----------------
 Optional Packages